-- Income Support (IS); - Universal Credit in prescribed circumstances; - Income-Based Jobseekers Allowance (IBJSA); - Support under the Immigration, Asylum and Nationality Act 2006; - Child Tax Credit, provided that Working Tax Credit is not also received and the family's income (as assessed by Her Majesty's Revenue and Customs) does not exceed £16,190 (Financial Year 2023/24).
+- Income Support (IS); - Universal Credit in prescribed circumstances; - Jobseekers Allowance (JSA); - Support under the Immigration, Asylum and Nationality Act 2006; - Child Tax Credit, provided that Working Tax Credit is not also received and the family's income (as assessed by His Majesty's Revenue and Customs) does not exceed £16,190 (Financial Year 2025/26). - The guarantee element of State Pension Credit:

-- The guarantee element of State Pension Credit: - The Headteacher will inform parents of the right to claim free activities if they are receiving these benefits. - May permit organisations to charge parents when such an organisation is acting independently of the School or the LA, to arrange an activity to take place during school hours and parents want their children to join in the activity. - May charge for activities (optional extras), which happen outside School hours when these activities are not necessary part of the National Curriculum. - Parents are asked to make a contribution towards replacing damaged or lost school property caused wilfully or negligently by their children. - Any debts incurred by the school will be written-off in accordance with the regulations detailed in the LB Enfield Schools' Finance Manual. - The Governors will review this policy on an annual basis.
+- The Headteacher will inform parents of the right to claim free activities if they are receiving these benefits. - May permit organisations to charge parents when such an organisation is acting independently of the School or the LA, to arrange an activity to take place during school hours and parents want their children to join in the activity. - May charge for activities (optional extras), which happen outside School hours when these activities are not necessary part of the National Curriculum. - Parents are asked to make a contribution towards replacing damaged or lost school property caused wilfully or negligently by their children. - Any debts incurred by the school will be written-off in accordance with the regulations detailed in the 'LBE Scheme for Financing Schools', April 2025. - The Governors will review this policy on an annual basis.